How to List Education on a Resume (18 Examples)

 • The name and location of your school (use the school you graduated from if you attended multiple schools)

-• Dates that you attended (or expected graduation date if you still attend)
+• Dates of attendance (or expected graduation date if you’re still enrolled)

 There is additional information you can include if you feel it’s relevant, but it’s not required on a resume.
 If you need to cut information out of your resume, don’t add these things unless you’re confident they will make a difference.